chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

   // List of aggregatable reports.
 Omitted if empty.
   "aggregatable_reports": [
     {
-      // Time at which the report would have been sent in seconds since the
+      // Time at which the report would have been sent in milliseconds since
-      // UNIX epoch.
+      // the UNIX epoch formatted as a base-10 string.
-      "report_time": 123,
+      "report_time": "123",

       // URL to which the report would have been sent.
       "report_url": "https://reporting.example/.well-known/attribution-reporting/report-aggregate-attribution",